ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection := Preconnection.InitiateWithSend(messageData, messageContext?, timeout?)
 ~~~

-Whenever possible, a messageContext should be provided to declare the Message passed to `InitiateWithSend`
+Whenever possible, a MessageContext should be provided to declare the Message passed to `InitiateWithSend`
 as "safely replayable" using the `safelyReplayable` property.
 This allows the Transport Services system to make use of 0-RTT establishment in case this is supported
 by the available Protocol Stacks.
 When the selected stack(s) do not support transmitting data upon connection
 establishment, `InitiateWithSend` is identical to `Initiate` followed by `Send`.